 Genevieve Jordan

 I didn't study Basquiat to learn how to paint like him.
-I studied him to understand what it cost him to create under the kind of pressure that breaks people—racism, being treated like a commodity, an art world that wanted his work but didn't actually want to hear him.
+I studied him to understand what it cost him to create under the kind of pressure that breaks people—racism, being treated like a commodity, an art world that wanted his work but didn't actually listen.

 He died at 27.
 The art world consumed him.

-So I made these two healing dolls from a watercolor I painted and a VANS box collage—because street art, accessibility, all of that mattered to him.
+I made these two healing dolls from a watercolor I painted and a VANS box collage—because street art, accessibility, and expression all mattered to him.
 The dolls are part of my practice of witnessing and caring for artists the system failed.

 "Under pressure, out of time."
 Those are his own words.
 That was his reality as a young Black artist trying to survive in a white-dominated art world that saw him as a product, not a person.

-How do you hold grief and celebration at the same time?
+How do you process grief and celebrate at the same time?
 How do you make meaning in the middle of a pandemic?

 I created healing dolls—one for Ruth Bader Ginsburg, one for Kamala Harris—and designed crowns.
 My collaborator Anna Ryan Drew painted clothing.
 Together we produced a socially distanced fashion show during COVID lockdown.

-This is the Crown On Initiative—art as a way to hold what our bodies can't hold alone.
-Art as a way to rise together, even when we're apart.
+This is the Crown On Initiative—Art as a way to rise together, even when we're apart.

 For every woman who paved the way.
 For every woman stepping into power now.
 For all of us learning to honor loss and hope at the same time.